THE ART LIST

 @itspeggymercury

-RANGE LIFE Featuring work by Gregory Thrasher, a Mexican-American artist born and raised in the border town of El Paso, Texas.
-Influenced by his ever-changing environments, the tableaus within the landscapes scrutinize the anxieties between our natural environment, industry, and Empire.
+RANGE LIFE featuring work by Gregory Thrasher, a Mexican-American artist, influenced by his ever-changing environments, the tableaus within the landscapes scrutinize the anxieties between our natural environment, industry, and Empire.

 NEW CANAAN, CT